Revitalization in Rainbow Schools

 Manitoulin Secondary School

-Manitoulin Secondary School is celebrating its 50th anniversary with an impressive makeover capitalizing on the school’s geographic location, natural setting, distinct history and rich heritage.
-All students will see themselves reflected in their surroundings and have a strong sense of belonging at school.
+Celebrating 50 years of excellence in education, Manitoulin Secondary School has been reimagined to showcase its geographic location, natural setting, distinct history and rich heritage.
+All students will see themselves reflected in their surroundings and have a strong sense of belonging at the newly renovated facility.

 September 2019 – Rainbow District School Board has updated the implementation dates for projects and program changes affecting schools in New Sudbury and Valley North.

-Once the project is complete, Chelmsford Public School will be consolidated into the Chelmsford Valley District Composite School building.
-The school will also welcome Grade 7 and 8 students from Larchwood Public School.
+Chelmsford Public School has been consolidated into the Chelmsford Valley District Composite School building as of September 1, 2020.
+The school is also home to Grade 7 and 8 students from Larchwood Public School, which is now a JK to Grade 6 school.

 The French Immersion program at Levack Public School will continue until the Chelmsford Valley District Composite School retrofit is complete.
 At that time, the French Immersion program at Levack Public School will be transferred to Chelmsford Valley District Composite School.